Small rise in number of Isle of Wight Covid-19 cases | Isle of Wight News from OnTheWight

-The number of confirmed Isle of Wight Coronavirus (Covid-19) cases has increased by just two, from 194 to 196, in the last couple of days.
+The number of confirmed Isle of Wight Coronavirus (Covid-19) cases has increased to 198.

 Anecdotally there have been more cases of Coronavirus in the community, with Island residents who are showing symptoms self-isolating.